Kinrany/vue-p5/README.md

 This project adheres to [semver](https://semver.org/).
 Minor changes are breaking.

-Use `vue-p5@next` if you need the latest p5 version.
+Use `vue-p5@next` to get a version with future updates.

 ## License